deestbie/console-docs/docs/venom/mediapublishrequirements.md

 ***<a id="live-streams"></a>Live Streams***

 The Digital Domain HTML5 Player supports HTTP streaming, but HTTPS is preferred.
-HTTPS is being the new standard because it is more secure and HTTPS is required if you want to include or request scripts, videos, images, iframes, etc.
+HTTPS represents the newest standard because it is more secure.
+HTTPS is also required if you would like to include or request scripts, videos, images, iframes, etc.

-Our HTML5 player supports the following HTTP Live Stream specification.
+The player supports the following HTTP Live Stream specification.
 The Live Media Playlist using HTTPS link outlines the preferred requirements.

 * [HTTP Live Streaming](https://tools.ietf.org/html/draft-pantos-http-live-streaming-19)
 * [Live Media Playlist Using HTTPS](https://tools.ietf.org/html/draft-pantos-http-live-streaming-19#section-8.2)